edenmargolis/Advanced-Stock-Market-Analysis-MCP-Server/README.md

 - **Compare Stocks**: Compare multiple stocks on key metrics and performance.
 - **Sector Performance**: Analyze the performance of major market sectors using sector ETFs.
 - **Market Sentiment**: Assess overall market sentiment using major indices and the VIX.
+- **Get Stock News**: Scrape and retrieve the latest news headlines and URLs for any stock from Finviz, with a recommended agent prompt for sentiment analysis and summary.

 ## Technology Stack

 - **Python 3.8+**
 - [yfinance](https://github.com/ranaroussi/yfinance) for stock data
 - [fastapi](https://fastapi.tiangolo.com/) (required by MCP server)
+- [requests](https://docs.python-requests.org/) and [beautifulsoup4](https://www.crummy.com/software/BeautifulSoup/) for web scraping
 - **MCP (Model Context Protocol)** for tool-based server architecture

 ## Installation